pymal-developers/pymal/docs/source/tests.rst

 **Q:** What framework we are using?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **A:** We are using the basic unittest that python gives us.
-Please don't add anything else like `py.test` and his friends.
+Please don't add anything else like :program:`py.test` and his friends.

 **Q:** What do we check?
 ^^^^^^^^^^^^^^^^^^^^^^^^